vendethiel/wowboardhelpers/FEATURES.en.md

  - Redirects are moved down
  - Inline view of last post (poster + date)
  - Click a topic title links to last post read
- - Pagination holds at least one page
+ - Pagination links has at least one page
  - Hideable post-its (enabled by default)
- - Actions (simple adv MAR post-its) were moved to gain space
- - Polls for updates every 15 seconds if you read the forum without having to manually refresh
+ - Polls for new messages every 15 seconds
- - Jump to page by clicking on page-list expander or via bind "p"
+ - Jump to page by clicking on page-list expander ("...") or via bind "p"

 Topic :
  - Selecting a part of a post and typing "r" quick quotes the selected part
  - Shows character's realm (no need to hover)
- - Unsubmitted messages are remembered (like a draft system)
- - Adds a "X" to clean text area
  - Autolinks URL without protocols, between parens, inlines youtube videos
  - Links forum topics by their titles rather than their URLs
  - Shows character links by their realm/pseudo rather than their URL
  - Inlines images
- - Preview is updated to respect previous rules
- - Shows a memebox to rapidly insert memes in your answers
  - Typing "j" makes you jump to the last read post
  - Display seen alts
  - "First"/"Link" page links
+ - "Prev"/"Next" keybinds ("aq" and "ed")
+ - "Like"/"Report" on only one line

+Reply :
+ - Unsubmitted messages are saved (like drafts)
+ - Adds a "X" to clean text area
+ - Preview is updated to respect previous rules
+ - Shows a memebox to rapidly insert memes in your answers